 The search for the first flower has been a prime driving force for botanists interested in the evolution of seed plants.

 The question as to how the first flowers appeared has been famously referred to as the "abominable mystery" by Charles Darwin.

 Flowering plants are believed to have evolved around 140 million years ago.
 This is a time so deep in prehistory that it is difficult for the human mind to conceive.

-Remarkably, a lineage of plants that has existed since then still exists.
+Remarkably, a lineage of plants that have existed since then still exists.

 And when the age of molecular sciences came about, a relatively unknown plant was about to make headlines in the scientific world and earn a prominent place in the evolutionary history of plants.